dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

       connection to our humanity or our individuality or from significant loss of prosperity used to fuel incentivization structures -- this can totally undermine antifragile systems.
+  - further, disconnected nodes cannot easily project signal outside of their local two degree social neighborhood, so the system as a whole lacks awareness of that signal.

   - people don't mind playing games that they will lose, even if they know they are probably going to lose, as long as they know the